chrisvanmeer/ansible-role-hashicorp/README.md

 - Vault
 - Waypoint

 No configuration on the products is done.
-This is just the vanilla install through the distri's package manager.
+This is just a vanilla install through the distribution's package manager.

 ## Requirements